shashi997/shashi997/README.md

 # Hi 👋  My Name Is Shashidhar

+## About Me

+Hello there!
+I'm a passionate and motivated student diving into the world of web development.
+My primary focus is on Java web development along with expertise in MERN/MEAN stack technologies.
+I have a keen interest in learning and exploring different facets of web development, and I'm enthusiastic about leveraging my skills to build innovative and user-centric solutions.
 <!--
 **shashi997/shashi997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.